stevesea/argocd-helm-app-of-apps-example/README.md

 We have a couple dozen microservices.
 An 'environment' is a cluster+namespace to which our services have been deployed.
 For example, the 'test' environment is all of our services deployed to a 'test' namespace in a particular cluster.

 ### Repositories
-We split our microservice source code and the kubernetes manifests into separate repositories (go [here](https://argoproj.github.io/argo-cd/user-guide/best_practices/) for discussion of why that's useful) -- an 'application' repository and a 'deployment' repository.
+We split our microservice source code and the kubernetes manifests into two separate repositories (go [here](https://argoproj.github.io/argo-cd/user-guide/best_practices/) for discussion of why that's useful) -- an 'application' repository and a 'deployment' repository.

+Some things may only have 'deployment' repositories -- 3rd party applications, k8s manifests that are useful to combine into a logical group, etc.

 Example repository layout:
 * platform/